New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 Whole Sign Houses

 In Whole Sign Houses, the Ascendant is always in the first house, and therefore the Descendant is always in the 7th, but they do not form the cusps.
 The cusps are always at 0 degrees of each sign.
 The Midheaven can show up anywhere from the 8th to the 11th house, although the 9th and 10th are most common.
-The IC is opposite and can be in the 2nd-5th house.
+The IC is opposite and can be in the 3rd-5th house.

-Thanks for reading!
-If you have any questions, feel free to contact me or check my resources page for tools, schools, and teachers I recommend.
+To learn more, check my resources page for tools, schools, and teachers I recommend.

 © 2025 AstroLiberation